calebstewart/stewieos/README.md

 * Qemu (with `qemu-system-i386`)
 * A working build environment (e.g. `gcc`, `binutils`, etc.)
 * NASM - Netwide Assembler
-* The custom toolchain (have a few :beers: or :coffee: ready...)
+* The custom toolchain (have a few :beers: or :coffee: ready; it's a long build)

 If you are planning on modifying the toolchain, then you also need: